Plumbing Pipes: From Lead to PEX and Beyond

 PEX systems became popular in the US in the early 2000s, meaning that we are just now approaching the 15-year mark at which we saw failures in polybutylene.
 Failures are starting to appear throughout the country in PEX systems from various manufacturers, but only time will tell how widespread these issues will become.

 As American suburbs continue to expand, new technologies for water disinfection are being considered to help keep our drinking water clean and safe for use.
 These methods can be increasingly problematic for metals and polyolefin materials like PEX.

 A few new materials have been promoted as options, including polypropylene and PERT, but both of these materials also come from the polyolefin family and have demonstrated the same vulnerability to chlorinated water as PEX and polybutylene.

 With metal systems that once lasted decades, now failing within a few years of installation, and a liability profile that only stands to grow, builders and plumbers are being pushed to take control of the risk associated with plumbing systems in homes.

 While the quest for a completely flexible, plastic piping system that can reliably withstand the rigors of hot, chlorinated water in plumbing systems will continue, builders and plumbers can rely on the materials in the market that have a proven track record in the United States.

-With more than 10 billion feet of pipe installed over nearly 60 years, and 0 class-action lawsuits, FlowGuard Gold CPVC has proven itself to be a reliable product that can be trusted by builders and plumbers for generations to come.
+With more than 10 billion feet of pipe installed over nearly 60 years, and 0 certified class-action lawsuits, FlowGuard Gold CPVC has proven itself to be a reliable product that can be trusted by builders and plumbers for generations to come.